reagent-project/reagent-template/README.md

 The project generates a `system.properties` used for Heroku deployments.
 Make sure you have [Git](http://git-scm.com/downloads) and [Heroku toolbelt](https://toolbelt.heroku.com/) installed, then simply follow the steps below.

-Optionally, test that your application runs locally with foreman by running.
+Optionally, test that your application runs locally by running.

 ```
-foreman start
+lein do clean, uberjar
+heroku local
 ```

 Now, you can initialize your git repo and commit your application.